 - Support as described in clause 5.3.2.3 a co-ordinated RM management context valid over a 3GPP access and a Non 3GPP access.

 - Support as described in clause 5.3.3.4 dedicated CM management contexts for the UE for connectivity over non-3GPP access.

+- determine whether the serving N3IWF is appropriate based on the slices supported by the N3IWFs as specified in clause 6.3.6.

 NOTE 2: Not all of the functionalities are required to be supported in an instance of a Network Slice.